-In small groups, have the students show their dance compositions accompanied by the sound score, or record the dance compositions on video for later viewing.
-Have students describe and discuss the dance creations.
-Have they made any connections between the dance creations of other students and their own dance experiences?
+Have the students show their dance compositions, or record the dance compositions on video for later viewing.
+Describe and discuss the dance compositions.
+What similarities and differences do the students see between the observed gestures and the way the gestures appear in the dance compositions?